octo-technology/OpenTezos/docs/blockchain-basics/proof-of-work.md

 The only known way to corrupt Proof-of-Work is through the infamous "51% attack" [[8]](/blockchain-basics/proof-of-work#references), which consists, for an attacker, to obtain more than 50% of the world's mining power, allowing him to rewrite the history (the technical details are explained [here](https://hackernoon.com/ethereum-classic-attacked-how-does-the-51-attack-occur-a5f3fa5d852e)).

 Fortunately, getting 51% of the world's mining power for a popular blockchain is very difficult.
-For instance, it would cost several billion for Bitcoin.
+For instance, it would cost several billion in the case of Bitcoin.
 However, for less popular blockchains (with fewer nodes), this is quite doable and happens quite regularly [[9]](/blockchain-basics/proof-of-work#references).
-Some blockchains are trying to solve this problem by implementing different consensus algorithms, such as Tezos, seen in the following chapters.
+Some blockchains are trying to solve this problem by implementing different consensus algorithms.
+This is the case for Tezos, as we will show in the following chapters.

 ## Transactions' immutable history
 When we talk about "blockchains", we do not necessarily talk about "cryptocurrencies".
 "Blockchain" has been used for many non-financial applications [[10]](/blockchain-basics/proof-of-work#references).
 Note that until now, the data stored in the blocks of our examples were simple strings.
 You can store any type of data: identities, electronic documents, insurance contracts, etc. Whenever it is necessary to have an **immutable record**, or a system of secure exchanges between parties without trust, or on an unsecured network, you should ask yourself whether or not a blockchain can and should be used.

-If we use the "_DATA_" field to store financial transactions, we do indeed have a crypto-currency.
+In the case of a crypto-currency, we use the "DATA" field to store financial transactions, among other things.
 Figures 10 and 11 respectively show a block and a blockchain with transactions in "_TX_" instead of "_DATA_" (e.g., _$13 from John to Chris_).
 By _"\$"_, we denote a monetary value that is not necessarily dollars, but which could be any "coin" or "token", such as Bitcoin (BTC), Ethereum (ETH), etc.

 ![](../../static/img/blockchain-basics/tx_block.svg)
 <small className="figure">FIGURE 10: A block containing financial transactions</small>